Land contract: Consumer-protection concerns

 Because of growing concerns that sales via land contract might violate truth in lending laws, the Consumer Financial Protection Bureau (CFPB) is considering regulating these real estate sales.
 In 2015, Texas law was changed to automatically place the legal title to the property with the buyer by filing the contract with the deed records office of the county where the property is located.
 While the seller loses title, the seller retains a vendor's lien in the property for the outstanding balance of the contract.

-Historically, contract-for-deed arrangements were popular in mid-20th-century Chicago, and buyers, frequently black families shunned from government-insured mortgage loans, "didn’t accumulate equity, and faced a long and precarious path to ownership".
+Historically, contract-for-deed arrangements were popular in mid-20th-century Chicago, and buyers, frequently black families shunned from government-insured mortgage loans, who bought real estate under such arrangements often found it difficult to build home equity.